jaanga/jaanga.github.io/documents/learning-to-code/README.md

 ***

-To get going
+# Who to talk to

 * [Wikipedia]( https://en.wikipedia.org/ )
-  * The definitions and backstory for every computer term you can think of
+  * The definitions and backstory for every computer term you can think of edited by tens of thousands of people most of whome are nor computer experts byt who care about communicating the essence of a difficult term
 * [Stackoverflow]( https://stackoverflow.com/ )
   * Stack Overflow is the largest, most trusted online community for developers to learn, share their programming knowledge, and build their careers.
+This is where experst find other experts - and we beginnes can listen in
 * [GitHub]( https://github.com/ )
   * The social network for programmers
-  * The essential hosting service for finding, forking and sharing code
+  * The essential hosting service for finding, forking and sharing code.
+Thi is where the best programmers in the world share theit efforts with the public

 Web pages of interest